Evolutionary Tracks and Spectral Properties of Quasi-stars and Their Correlation with Little Red Dots: Methods: extracting quasi-star spectra from MESA-QUEST

 Fig.~\ref{fig:hr} shows a detailed single evolutionary track for a $10^6$~\Msun\ total mass quasi-star with an initial BH mass of $10$~\Msun\ and metallicity $Z=0$.
 The timescale of the initial tail is short and comparable to the Kelvin-Helmholtz timescale,

-after which the quasi-star ``settles" as the black hole mass reaches $\sim10^3$~\Msun.
-The inset plot shows the majority of the quasi-star's life as it dims and cools.
+after which the quasi-star ``settles" as the black hole mass reaches $\sim10^3$~\Msun. \mb{It is unclear whether this initial phase is physical or a result of the initialization of the model.} The inset plot shows the majority of the quasi-star's life.

-The final age of this model is $\sim20$~Myr, though the actual lifetimes may be longer as our models do not currently indicate what happens once the inner boundary condition exceeds the total radius.
-If we assume that BH growth continues at a similar rate until the entire object is consumed, we expect a total lifetime of $30-40$~Myr.
+The final age of this model is $\sim20$~Myr, \mb{i.e., the timescale for which a 10~\Msun\ black hole accretes at the Eddington limit of the entire object until $M_\mathrm{BH}/M_\star \approx 0.5$}.
+The actual lifetimes may be longer as our models do not currently indicate what happens once the inner boundary condition exceeds the total radius, \mb{and it has been suggested that the envelope would be ejected once the surface temperature cools to $\lesssim 4000$~K \citep{Begelman_2008, Ball2012MNRAS}.
+It is unclear when or if this would occur after our model is terminated.} If we assume that BH growth continues at the Eddington rate of the entire object until the envelope is completely consumed, we expect a total lifetime of $30-40$~Myr.

 We show evolutionary tracks for multiple masses in Fig.~\ref{fig:hr-age}, including a line marking where the quasi-star models enter their ``late stage'' i.e. \Mbh/\Mstar$=0.1$.
 Due to the large accretion luminosity and high opacity, the envelope becomes fully convective and the model evolves to low effective temperatures and hence occupies the Hayashi track --- the hydrostatic limit for such structures --- for most of its lifetime, akin to fully convective pre-main-sequence stars and red giants with deep convective envelopes.
 The fit for their Hayashi track can be reasonably well represented by